Able to converse in sign language, and wondering what more you can do with this skill?

 Prerequisites

-Fluent in SgSL – able to hold regular conversations with native SgSL users
+Fluent in SgSL – able to comfortably and smoothly hold regular conversations with native SgSL users

-At least one year of interacting and working with the Deaf community
+At least one year of regular interaction and work with the Deaf community

 Accessibility